The average salary for a Payroll Analyst is $58,134.

 Payroll analyst positions are found in many different industries, but their basic role is usually similar across fields.
 The duties performed in this position revolve around handling payroll processing and management.
 This includes duties such as communicating with staff to ensure necessary payroll-related tasks are completed, completing daily audits and reconciliation, and coordinating with finance and human resources departments as needed.
 Other duties performed by payroll analysts include inv…Read more

-Payroll Analyst Tasks
+Job Satisfaction for Payroll Analyst

 Payroll Analyst Job Listings

-Popular Skills for Payroll Analyst
+What Are Popular Skills for Payroll Analysts?

-What is the Pay by Experience Level for Payroll Analyst
+What is the Pay by Experience Level for Payroll Analysts?

 Pay Difference by Location